Kamran-Ullah/Bankist-project/README.md

 # Bankist-project
-This is first project in javaScript
+This is my first project in javaScript